John Martel (pirate)

 John Martel (fl.
-1713–1717, first name also Jean) was a pirate active in the Caribbean.
+1713–1717, first name also Jean or James) was a pirate active in the Caribbean.

-Name and Nationality
+Name and nationality

 The majority of Martel's story appears in 1724's A General History of the Pyrates; he is called John Martel, and he and his crew are described as "some Privateer’s Men belonging to the Island of Jamaica," implying they were English.
 However, a report from the November 12, 1716 Boston News-Letter from a witness captured by Martel describes them as "Capt.
 John Martell a French Pyrate of 135 Men, being most of them French."
 Assuming he was French, his name would have been Jean Martel, and recent research has questioned several of the events and captures attributed to Martel.
 The history below largely reflects the narrative presented in A General History.